100+ Years Delivering Inspired Infrastructure

 In the 1950s the company growth included three master apprentices: Stan Kangas, Bob Foulk and Gary Wincott.
 Their talents helped establish the firm as a force in the engineering and surveying field with work at Stanford University.
 In 1970 the firm became Brian Kangas Foulk.

 During the 1980s Brian Kangas Foulk began expanding with our Walnut Creek and San Jose Offices.
 Upon Stan’s retirement as President, the firm’s leadership transferred to David LaVelle, our current President and CEO, and became BKF.
-Today, our 450-person firm in 13 California offices is led by 13 principals focused on a diversity of markets.
+Today, our over 450-person firm in 14 California offices is led by 13 principals focused on a diversity of markets.

 OUR 100 YEAR STORY